 Loeries® Creative Future Scholarship Deadline: Thurs 15 June

-Apply now and kick-start your creative future!
+Applications will be available in April 2017 - Apply and kick-start your creative future!

 As the richest scholarship in the local creative industry, the Loeries® Creative Future Scholarship has a dedicated annual budget of over R1 million that covers tuition fees, allowances for study materials and textbooks, a computer, living expenses, transport subsidy, mentorship, internships and assistance with employment after graduation.

 Ever dreamed of a future where freedom of expression is encouraged?
 Ever wanted a career that enables you to be more, well, you?
 Ever imagined living every day finding new ways to express yourself?
 It's called creativity.

 “It is our aim to help youngsters transform their lives with the best asset they have – their minds,” says Human.

 For 2017, only Grade 12 learners in KwaZulu-Natal, who come from a disadvantaged background will be eligible.

 The Creative Future Scholarship covers just about everything - fees, study materials, transport, accommodation and living expenses.

 The current annual value of the Creative Future Scholarship per student (excluding computer and tuition fees) is R71,000!

 Plus it offers mentorship, internships and finally employment in the communications industry after studying.
 But don't think this is a free ride.
 Creativity isn't easy.
 The selection process alone involves a review of your portfolio, a creative challenge and a grueling interview.
 If you qualify, we promise you an exciting and fulfilling ride.

 The top candidates will be invited to an interview and the recipient of the scholarship will be announced at the awards ceremony during Loeries®Creative Week Durban 2017.